BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 **COMPOSITION**

-three Mordor Orc Siege Crew, one of which is the Siege Veteran.
+Crewed by three Mordor Orc Siege Crew, one of which is a [Siege Veteran].

 **OPTIONS**